gregkatz/gregkatz.github.io/_posts/2017-05-17-rust-emsccripten.markdown

 }
 {% endhighlight %}

-Change the linker script one more time:
+Finally, change the linker script one more time:
 {% highlight bash %}
 emcc "-s" "USE_SDL=2" "-o" "cvsolitaire.html" "-02" "-s" "NO_EXIT_RUNTIME=1" $@
 {% endhighlight %}

-Now rebuild, and open the HTML generated in your current directory.
+Now rebuild in release mode, ```cargo build --target=asmjs-unknown-emscripten --release``` and open the HTML generated in your current directory.
 Use Firefox because Chrome does not allow local js.
 Alternatively, fire up a simple web server to host the page.

 ## Bugs
 You may have noticed that the colors are off.
 The green is intentional.
 The game only uses three suits, and I wanted a better color balance.
 The blue, however, is a bug.
 The reds get messed up somewhere along the journey.

-Also, not all clicks register, so if you really want to play in your browser, you will have to click a few times to get your moves to register.
+Also, not all clicks register, so if you really want to play in your browser, you have to click a few times to get your moves to register.
 The game is not receiving all mouse events.
 Any ideas appreciated!

+Questions?
+Comments?
+I'm gregkatz on github or gregwtmtno on reddit.

 [users-guide]: https://users.rust-lang.org/t/compiling-to-the-web-with-rust-and-emscripten/7627
 [game]: https://www.github.com/gregkatz/cvsolitaire